Saturday, December 19, 2015

 Post Consumption Impression – 1 out of 3 mugs

-While it was not considered bad, the more I drank, the less I appreciated the beverage.
-There is more of a slight root beer taste with an excessive sugar taste.
-It reminds me of a moderately flat Barq’s.
+Although it was not deemed unpleasant, the more I consumed, the less I found enjoyable about the beverage.
+It possesses a subtle root beer flavor with excessive sugar content.
+It evokes a sense of a moderately flat Barq’s.

 Would I recommend this at 4 out of 12 mugs?

-If you were to have several friends who wanted to try this, go ahead but limit the brew to 2 ounces.
-As the first taste was tolerable, finishing the bottle was the issue.
+If you have several friends who wish to try this, proceed, but limit the brew to 2 ounces.
+The initial taste was tolerable, but the difficulty in finishing the bottle was the primary concern.

 Other Reviews